PalomaUrbano/Prediction-Assignment-/README.md

 ## Files for Review
-**For reviewing the exercise best is to look at the Prediction - Exercise Manner.pdf file.**
+**For reviewing the project, I highly recommend to look at the pdf file : Prediction - Exercise Manner.pdf.**

 The Prediction - Exercise Manner.htlm and Prediction - Exercise Manner.Rmd have been loaded for completion, however are more cumbersome to review